SurajVishwakarma333/LoginSQLite/README.md

-Now let see that we can able to sign-in with our already created account or it will goin to show that User already exits! please sign in
+Now let see that we can able to sign-in or not with our already created account or it will be going to show me that User already exits! please try sign in